Moisés Alou: Florida Marlins

 Prior to the season, Alou signed as a free agent with the Florida Marlins, where he led the team with 23 home runs and 115 RBIs.
 The Marlins made the playoffs as a wild card team and defeated the San Francisco Giants in the National League Divisional Series.
-The Marlins then defeated the Atlanta Braves in the National League Championship Series before going to the World Series, which Florida won in seven games.
+The Marlins then defeated the Atlanta Braves in the National League Championship Series before going to the World Series, which Florida won in seven games over the then Cleveland Indians.
 Alou led the team by hitting .321 with 3 home runs and 9 RBI in the World Series (although, pitcher Liván Hernández, by virtue of his wins in Games 1 and 5, was named the Series Most Valuable Player instead).

 Houston Astros

 Before the season, the Marlins traded Alou to the Houston Astros.
 In his first season with the team, Alou hit a career-high 38 home runs and drove in 124 runs while leading the Astros to a then-franchise record 102 wins.
 However, he tore his anterior cruciate ligament (ACL) in a treadmill accident in the offseason and missed the entire 1999 season.
 Once recovered, he returned to the Astros lineup to hit .355 in 2000 and .331 in 2001, while driving in at least 108 runs in each season.
 After the 2001 season, the Astros did not offer Alou a new contract due to budget constraints, making him a free agent.